 2. A permanent historic and widely spread presence in society

 Faith actors often have access to large constituencies.
-Even in the poorest and most remote areas, people organise themselves for religious practice.
-For this reason, religious communities and organisations can be mobilised to end poverty.
+Even in the poorest and most remote areas, people organize themselves for religious practice.
+For this reason, religious communities and organizations can be mobilized to end poverty.

 3. Legitimacy and moral authority

 In many contexts, religious leaders are also community leaders.
 They are usually trusted in equal or even greater measure than other influencers within their societies.
 Religious leaders are listened to and they represent institutions with the potential to challenge and counter-balance injustice in society.
 Government officials, businesses and other community stakeholders, often recognize faith actors as impartial and influential ethical voices.
 In this regard, religious leaders can contribute toward activating their communities to eradicate poverty.

 4. A traditional orientation towards serving and promoting the wellbeing of the poor

 Faith actors often have a history of community-based development and service delivery to the poor and vulnerable in their local communities.
 Because they are trusted and they have a heart for serving the community, faith actors have a natural point of entry; through which they challenge and fight complex moral issues like corruption, discrimination, poor governance, inequality and other structural factors that cause poverty.

 5. Social networks and assets to fight poverty

 Faith-inspired organizations have facilities for religious practice, provision of education and health care, emergency relief and economic development.
 They also have a wide network of valuable partnerships, volunteers and community support which they build over time.
 Collectively, these resources have been and continue to be used successfully in addressing poverty.